ITBP Raising Day Speech – Read Different Formats!

 - Apart from Indo-China Border, the ITBP is even deployed for internal security and election duty.
 The Force along with other agencies has had successful Anti-Naxal operations in the LWE region.

-- Basant Panchami Speech in English: Check out 10 Lines, Short & Long Speech Samples!
+- Speech on Teej Festival in English- Check Out 10 Lines, Short & Long Speech!

 Short Speech on ITBP Raising Day in English